A1.38: Everyday services

 Exercise 3: Cluster the words

-Instruction: Sort the words into two categories: places where you can find services and verbs you use to talk about activities and times.
+Instruction: Divide the words below into two clear groups: places where you can find services and words related to opening hours.

 Plaatsen met diensten